IceCube Collaboration Governance Document

 Research topic assignments are the responsibility of the students and faculty supervisors.
 Discussions among faculty supervisors and Collaboration Board members are encouraged to avoid serious overlaps in subject matter and/or analysis methodology.
 The Spokesperson maintains a list of completed and current theses.
 Texts of theses are posted to the IceCube private www site and may be posted at the institution www site.
 Titles and author names are posted on the official IceCube www site.

 This document will be reviewed for proposed amendments as necessary.
-Any member of the collaboration may bring such proposals to the Collaboration Board's attention.
+Any member of the collaboration may bring such proposals to the Collaboration Board’s attention.
 Proposed amendments to this charter will be considered during regular meetings of the Collaboration Board.
-A 2/3 majority of the Collaboration Board is necessary to pass an amendment.
+A concurring vote by two-thirds of all Constituent Institutions is necessary to pass an amendment.
+Only active votes will be counted.

 Appendix A: IceCube Institutions